 The Senior Center also hosts a variety of programs, clubs and service and support groups for our members.
 Learn more about everything the Mentor Senior Center has to offer.

-The City of Mentor has established a “Well Check” database for those residents that would like to be contacted during extended power outages.
-This system is intended for those residents who may have special medical needs, transportation and/or communication issues, or no nearby friends or relatives that they can count on to check on them during these times.
+The City of Mentor has established a database for those residents that would like to have specific information attached to their address to be made available to first responders.
+This system is intended for those residents who may have special medical needs, transportation and/or communication issues.

-Information is collected in regards to the person’s address, nearest relative or friend with access to their residence, information on neighbors who are able to check on them as well as any special needs such as mobility issues, electrical needs or oxygen requirements.
-The information is then entered into a secure data base in the Safety Forces Dispatch center.
+Information is collected regarding the person’s address, nearest relative or friend with access to their residence, information on neighbors who are able to check on them, as well as any special needs such as mobility issues, electrical needs, or oxygen requirements.
+The information is then entered into a secure database in the Safety Forces Dispatch Center.

-After an approximately 48 hour period without power those who are in the data base will initially be contacted by phone to determine if they need assistance.
-Those who can not be reached by phone will be visited at their home by a City representative who will normally be a uniformed member of the Police or Fire Department.
+The Resident Information Flag will provide information to responders should the need arise for them to be dispatched to the residence.
+Participation in the Well Check Database is an additional option that residents may add for individuals who wish to be checked on during periods of extreme weather or power outages.
+Residents who choose to participate in the Well Check Database base will initially be contacted by phone to determine if they need assistance.
+Those who cannot be reached by phone will be visited at their home by a City representative who will normally be a uniformed member of the Police or Fire Department.
 The residents will then be advised of what services or aid is available to them.